Military Psychologist Overview

 • A family's adjustments to a service member going away

 Military psychologists can play key roles at each stage of a person’s military career.
-For example, an Army psychologist may meet with a recruit before the person is even permitted to begin their career to determine whether the recruit is stable enough to handle the kind of life that they are about to take on.
+For example, an Army psychologist may meet with a recruit before the person is even permitted to begin their military career to determine whether the recruit is stable enough to handle the kind of life that they are about to take on.

 Military psychologists can also help during a soldier's deployment.
 They may help them with anxiety experienced as a result of traveling to a foreign country, the stress of combat, and depression due to missing significant family events, such as birthdays, holidays, school plays, and more.